gristlabs/grist-help/help/self-managed.md

 * TYPEORM_PORT - set to port number of database if not the default for PostgreSQL

-Currently, we support PostgreSQL up to and including version 11 (please contact this if it is a blocker for you and we'll prioritize generalizing this).
+Currently, we support PostgreSQL up to and including version 11 (please contact us if this is a blocker for you and we'll prioritize generalizing this).

 ## Configure a state store {: .tag-core .tag-ee }